-In the above example, the Approach signal precedes the Stop signal which is warning the engineer that a signal they are approaching is displaying a Stop aspect.
+In the above example, the Advance Clear to Stop signal precedes the Clear to Stop signal which is warning the engineer that a signal they are approaching is displaying a Stop aspect.
 The engineer would normally begin reducing speed in preparation for bringing the train to a complete stop.